jbostoen/iTop-custom-extensions/web/extensions/jb-mail-to-ticket-automation-v2/readme.md

 Some fixes in this version were accepted by Combodo back in August 2018 and are now part of the official version.

 What is different?
 In a few cases, Combodo's implementation of Mail to Ticket Automation was not sufficient enough.
-This extension offers some additional policies that can be enforced and also adds a few automated actions if those policies are violated.
+This extension offers some additional policies that can be enforced and also adds a few automated actions.

+Sometimes a policy just tells how an email should be handled (setting caller or ticket information); most of the provided policies can also block further processing (policy is violated and someone is informed about it: the caller or administrator).
-For example, it's possible to force callers to NOT have other recipients in the message sent to the helpdesk.
+For example, it's possible to prevent callers from adding other recipients in the message sent to the helpdesk.

+# Configuration

+Configuration settings are mostly similar to https://www.itophub.io/wiki/page?id=extensions%3Aticket-from-email

-One thing is important here: it's actually recommended to set **use_message_id_as_uid** to 'true' in the config file in a lot of cases to avoid duplicates (Combodo sets it to 'false' by default but this could be very undesired for IMAP connections!).
-Otherwise, configuration settings are mostly similar to https://www.itophub.io/wiki/page?id=extensions%3Aticket-from-email
+One thing is important here: it's actually recommended to set **use_message_id_as_uid** to 'true' in the config file in a lot of cases to avoid duplicates
+(Combodo sets it to 'false' by default but this could be very undesired for IMAP connections!).

 For IMAP, here's a quick example on the configuration options (config-itop.php).
 Also make sure the PHP IMAP extension is enabled.